treadup/redwood/writing/gpg.md

 # GPG
-This page contains instructions for exporting and importing GPG keys.
+This page contains instructions for creating, exporting and importing GPG keys.

+## Creating Keys
+To create a new GPG key use the following command.

+    gpg --full-generate-key

 ## Exporting Keys
 To export your public and private GPG keys use the following commands.